MarianaSequeira/CodacyChallenge/README.md

    **Get Branches List using GitHub API**:

-This method allows to retrieve the list of branches from {owner}'s repository named {repo}, using the GitHub API.
-If a error occurs during the request to the GitHub API, the system automatically redirects the request to the last enumerated PATH (fallback).
+This method allows to retrieve the list of branches from `owner`'s repository named `repo` , using the GitHub API.
+If an error occurs during the request to the GitHub API, the system automatically redirects the request to the last enumerated PATH (fallback).

         $ GET codacyChallenge/gitApi/repos/{owner}/{repo}/branches